aguzel/aguzel2.github.io/index.md

 #### Ph.D.
 Student @ University College London Computational Light Lab
 #### MSc @ Artificial Intelligent University of Leeds

-Hello, I am **Artificial Intelligence MSc student at University of Leeds** and an incoming PhD student at **University College London Foundational AI** starting September 2023.
-I have been working as master intern in the [Computational Light Laboratory at University College London](https://complightlab.com/).
+Hello, I am **PhD student at University College London Computer Science Department**.
+I worked as a master's intern in the [Computational Light Laboratory at University College London](https://complightlab.com/).
-I am also experienced in multi‑physics simulation engineer creating numerical methods to improve modeling of automotive propulsion systems including Formula 1 racing cars.
+I am also experienced in multi‑physics simulation engineering creating numerical methods to improve the modeling of automotive propulsion systems including Formula 1 racing cars.

-This is my AI related research/portfolio page.
+This is my AI-related research/portfolio page.
-If you want to look at my previous engineering career (publications, patents etc.), please find me on [LinkedIn](https://www.linkedin.com/in/ahmethamdiguzel/).
+If you want to look at my previous engineering career (publications, patents, etc.), please find me on [LinkedIn](https://www.linkedin.com/in/ahmethamdiguzel/).
-I am active member of [Mensa UK](https://mensa.org.uk/) where I meet with great friends.
+I am an active member of [Mensa UK](https://mensa.org.uk/) where I meet with great friends.

-#### Research Interest : _**Machine Learning & Computational Displays**_
+#### Research Interest : _**Deep Learning Learning & Computational Displays &* Computer Graphics**_

-I am passionate about exploring the intersections between machine learning and computational displays.
-My research focuses on developing new algorithms and techniques for enhancing the realism and interactivity of holographic displays using machine learning.

-I believe holographic displays have the potential to revolutionize the way we interact with digital information, but creating high-quality, realistic holograms remains a challenge.
-By incorporating machine learning techniques, I aim to address these challenges and create holographic displays that are more realistic, interactive, and intuitive.
-My aim combining theories and techniques from machine learning and holography to create new and innovative solutions for holographic display.
-In particular, I am interesed in the use of generative models to generate and optimize holographic content.
-Additionally, I am exploring new ways to interact with holographic displays using machine learning techniques, such as computer vision and deep learning.
+I am deeply interested in the intersection of AI, computational displays, and computer graphics.
+My work focuses on using advanced deep-learning techniques to enhance the realism and interactivity of graphical displays.
+A core aspect of my research involves integrating differentiable ray tracing for optical systems with AI, elevating both computational optics and the visual authenticity of computer graphics through neural rendering.
+Mentored by Dr. Kaan Aksit at the Computational Light Laboratory, I continually expand my knowledge in these areas.
+I earned my MSc in Artificial Intelligence from Leeds University and have a strong background in computational engineering, especially within the motorsports sector.

 ![image](https://user-images.githubusercontent.com/46696280/217693618-251631e5-859c-474f-b148-81cf862e7f67.png)

 _"The ultimate display would, of course, be a room within which the computer can control the existence of matter.
 A chair displayed in such a room would be good enough to sit in.
 Handcuffs displayed in such a room would be confining, and a bullet displayed in such a room would be fatal.
 With appropriate programming such a display could literally be the Umtimate Wonderland into which Alice walked"_